tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A: Your case probably includes overlapping surfaces in two different mesh objects.
 Remove the overlapping surfaces.
-See OpenFOAM tutorial `heatTransfer/chtMultiRegionFoam/shellAndTubeHeatExchanger` for an example.

 Q: Why is there a world patch in the final mesh? / Why is my mesh leaking?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^